Have questions? We've got answers.

 Absolutely! we will provide services in the home when parents are not at home after considering all risks and benefits.
 We will not drive your child in our vehicle, however we will pick up or drop off at school or day care if it is within walking distance to your home.
 We want to simplify the therapy process and work with you to fit it into your busy life.

 Of course.
 Many of our clients attend school and participate in therapy sessions.
 We will assess the benefits of all environments and offer recommendations on the most effective therapy/school balance.

 You will need to self-refer to the Ontario Autism Program, or have another professional refer on your behalf.
 You will be placed on a wait list for funding.
 Please refer to the Ministry of Child and Youth Services website for more information on the referral process.

 The needs of your child change over time.
 All clinical recommendations are based on assessment and data.
 A higher number of hours is typically recommended for children who have never received ABA services.
-If your child has previously received ABA services, a less intensive approach is likely needed so fewer hours per week may be recommended.

 We're always happy to answer any question you have about how this process works.